menuclose

 E%20Anderson%20headshot_170.jpg

-The charting tools are also very good on the mobile app – again, a feature not always offered by brokers on their mobile apps.
-EToro has more than 100 chart indicators and drawing tools available, such as the ability to switch to candlestick view and to add Bollinger Bands to help assess whether a share price is high or low.
+The charting tools are also very good on the mobile app – again, a feature not always offered by brokers on their mobile apps. eToro has more than 100 chart indicators and drawing tools available, thanks to a partnership with TradingView, such as the ability to switch to candlestick view and to add Bollinger Bands to help assess whether a share price is high or low.

-EToro also has Delta, an app that gives more detailed portfolio analysis and tracking across all your eToro investments including crypto wallets and exchanges.
-This is free for members of eToro Club — those who have a minimum of $5,000 in an eToro account.
-There is also a paid version for those wanting deeper investment insights and extended market hours.
+eToro also has Delta, an app that gives more detailed portfolio analysis and tracking across all your eToro investments, including crypto wallets and exchanges.
+This is free for members of eToro Club Silver+ — those who have a minimum of $5,000 in an eToro account.
+There is also a paid version for those wanting deeper investment insights.
 However, Delta is probably not needed for most investors as there is enough offered already on the main eToro app.

 Trading platforms